-At the top of the page, click Save.
+At the bottom of the page, select Apply.

-On the same blade, under the App Service Settings category, click Configuration.
+In the App Service instance, under the Settings category, select Configuration.

 Saveat the top of the configuration page.

 The Bot Framework Protocol Streaming Extensions are now enabled for your bot.
-You are now ready to update your bot code and integrate Streaming Extensions support to an existing bot project.
+You're now ready to update your bot code and integrate Streaming Extensions support to an existing bot project.

 Adding protocol support to your bot